 There are two main categories of training and certification that care providers must complete according to Child Care Aware.
 These are initial training and annual training.

 Before starting a daycare center, owners, administrators, and staff have to undergo initial training and coursework in daycare management.
-This often includes receiving a degree in early or elementary education, as well as a continuing education credits.
+This often includes receiving a degree in early or elementary education, as well as continuing education credits.
 These courses teach daycare providers how to build curriculums and handle the business and administrative aspects of running a child care center.

 Initial training courses are those that are completed once during a care provider’s career.
 Though still important, it is generally simpler to track these credentials for each instructor.